Insydebv/webdev-scss-styleguide/README.md

 * Put comments on their own line.
 Avoid end-of-line comments.
 * Write detailed comments for code that isn't self-documenting e.g. compatibility or browser-specific hacks.

-## BEM
+# BEM

 **BEM**, or “Block-Element-Modifier”, is a _naming convention_ for classes in HTML and CSS.
 It was originally developed by Yandex with large codebases and scalability in mind, and can serve as a solid set of guidelines for implementing OOCSS.
 Read more about BEM: [CSS Trick's BEM 101](https://css-tricks.com/bem-101/), [introduction to BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)

 * Apply BEM to clearly distinguishable components (objects) e.g. don't do an entire pagefooter in one BEM instance.
+You can make seperate components of linklists etc.
 * Make the the components as small as possible, so it is easy the re-use those blocks in the future.
 * Each components gets its own file in /components, preceding the filename with an underscore: _component-name.scss
 * Use only one level of bem depth (no .block__element__element--modifier).